Battle of Sheriffmuir: Casualties

-The number of the slain on the side of the Jacobites has been stated to have been between two hundred and eight hundred, among whom were John Lyon, 5th Earl of Strathmore and Kinghorne, and the chief of the Clan Ranald of Clan MacDonald, and several others of distinction.
-James Maule, 4th Earl of Panmure, and Drummond of Logie were among the wounded.
+The number killed, wounded, or captured on the side of the Jacobites has been stated to have been between two hundred and eight hundred, among whom were John Lyon, 5th Earl of Strathmore and Kinghorne, and the chief of the Clan Ranald of Clan MacDonald, and several others of distinction.
+James Maule, 4th Earl of Panmure, and William Drummond of Logiealmond were among the wounded.
 It meant that the Jacobite army had to withdraw to Perth.
 Argyll considered himself the victor and struck a medal to commemorate his feat.

 Of the government army, there were killed, and wounded, upwards of six hundred.
 Archibald Douglas, 2nd Earl of Forfar, was the only person of eminence killed on that side.

 A famous Jacobite song, "Sheriffmuir fight", was written about the battle.
 As with many such songs, the battle is presented as a noble victory for the Jacobite army.
 The song was collected by, and perhaps written by, James Hogg in 1819.